 Social Media @ CPH

-Don’t see your account listed?
-Email email@example.com to be added.
-Also, make sure you’re following UGA’s Social Media Guidelines and have joined the Social Media Users Group (SMUG) listserv so you can connect with other social administrators on campus.
+Don’t see your CPH-related social media account listed?
+Email firstname.lastname@example.org to be added.
+Also, make sure you’re following UGA’s Social Media Guidelines and have joined the Social Media Users Group (SMUG) so you can connect with other social administrators on campus.
+If you have any questions about social media best practices and policies, contact us at email@example.com.

 Annual Magazine: The College of Public Health produces a yearly magazine to highlight the activities our faculty, students, staff and alumni.
 Check out past issues here: https://issuu.com/publichealthuga.